RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add an option to sort files alphabetically.
 By default files are shown in the same order as in the Editor.
 * Add a default name for cells to encourage users to name them.
-  This way cells could be more easily selected spotted in the outline tree.
+  This way cells can be more easily spotted in the outline tree.

 #### API Changes